 3. Romance

-It was still not until much later on that Valentine’s day became definitively associated with love and the romantic day as we know it.
-During the Middle Ages, it was commonly believed in France and England that February 14th was the beginning of birds’ mating season, and this added to the idea that it should be a day for romance.
-English poet Geoffrey Chaucer was the first to record Saint Valentine’s Day as a day of romantic celebration, in his 1375 poem ‘Parliament of Foules’.
-He wrote ‘For this was sent on Seynt Valentyne’s day / Whan every foul cometh ther to choose his mate.’
+It was not until much later that Valentine’s Day became firmly associated with romantic love.
+During the Middle Ages, it was commonly believed in England and France that 14 February marked the beginning of birds’ mating season, reinforcing the idea that it should be a day dedicated to romance.

 4. Cupid